Garmin InReach Explorer+ Review: A Deep Dive

 For the rest of mere mortals, 5,000 is an awful lot of waypoints.
 I’ve never needed to store so many good references.
-Not even on that and expedition covering 600 km.
-The one reassurance this does give is that if you need to do a lot micro navigation then you can probably rest assured shored that you’re never run out of memories slots for the waypoints.
+Not even on an expedition covering 600 km.
+The one reassurance this does give is that if you need to do a lot of micro navigation then you can probably rest assured shored that you’re never run out of memory slots for the waypoints.

 Adding Waypoints to Your InReach

-Gamin have made it easy to add waypoints.
+Gamin has made it easy to add waypoints.
 You have three options: